Money in the Bank ladder match: 2020

 The next night on Raw, Raw Women's Champion Becky Lynch announced that she would be going on hiatus.
 A confused Asuka then came out.
 Lynch stated that by Asuka winning the women's Money in the Bank ladder match, she actually won the Raw Women's Championship and proceeded to open the briefcase, revealing the title belt inside.
 Lynch told Asuka that she was pregnant, hence the reason for her hiatus.
 This in turn became the first time that the champion relinquished the title to the Money in the Bank winner without having a cash-in match.

 After winning the men's contract, Otis teased cashing in on Universal Champion Braun Strowman, but decided not to.
-After entering into a feud with The Miz and John Morrison over the Money in the Bank contract in September, Otis was forced to defend the contract in a match against Miz at the 2020 Hell in a Cell event in October, where Miz defeated Otis to win the Money in the Bank contract, thus Otis became the second wrestler to lose his contract in a scheduled match without cashing it in.
+After entering into a feud with The Miz and John Morrison over the Money in the Bank contract in September, Otis was forced to defend the contract in a match against The Miz at the 2020 Hell in a Cell event in October, where The Miz defeated Otis to win the Money in the Bank contract, thus Otis became the second wrestler to lose his contract in a scheduled match without cashing it in.
 The Miz then used the contract to cash in on the WWE Championship at TLC: Tables, Ladders & Chairs on December 20.
 At the event, while Drew McIntyre was defending the title against AJ Styles in a Tables, Ladders, and Chairs match, midway through, The Miz came out and cashed in the contract, converting the match into a triple threat TLC match.
 Despite this, McIntyre retained.
-However, on the December 28 episode of Raw, the cash-in at TLC was ruled invalid due to Morrison cashing in the contract on behalf of Miz, as only the contract holder himself can cash it in, and thus the briefcase was returned to Miz.
-At Elimination Chamber on February 21, 2021, Miz officially cashed in the contract, defeating McIntyre (who had just retained the title in an Elimination Chamber match and was then attacked by Bobby Lashley) to win the WWE Championship for a second time, with both times occurring via Money in the Bank cash-ins.
+However, on the December 28 episode of Raw, the cash-in at TLC was ruled invalid due to Morrison cashing in the contract on behalf of The Miz, as only the contract holder himself can cash it in, and thus the briefcase was returned to The Miz.
+At Elimination Chamber on February 21, 2021, The Miz officially cashed in the contract, defeating McIntyre (who had just retained the title in an Elimination Chamber match and was then attacked by Bobby Lashley) to win the WWE Championship for a second time, with both times occurring via Money in the Bank cash-ins.